-Dissertation Chair and Committee
+Dissertation Chair & Committee

 The dissertation committee guides the student through the dissertation process, and consists of 4-5 faculty, all of whom have relevant academic qualifications to serve (i.e. doctorally prepared).
 The committee is chaired by an epidemiology faculty member from the SPH.
-At least one other faculty member must be an SPH primary or affiliated faculty.
-For epidemiology doctoral students, a Biostatistics faculty member typically serves as the second SPH committee member.
-The third (and fourth possibly) must bring relevant expertise and be eligible for an SPH appointment.
+At least one other faculty member must be an SPH primary or affiliated faculty; the third (and fourth possibly) must bring relevant expertise and be eligible for an SPH appointment.
 Committee membership should reflect a balance of research experience, content expertise, and methodological expertise relevant to the dissertation topic.
 Students in good academic standing may assemble a dissertation committee after passing the comprehensive examination.
 Once the student and the dissertation chair have agreed upon the composition of the committee and sought agreement to participate from all members, they complete the Appointment of Dissertation Committee form.
-This form must be approved before the student can begin substantial work on their dissertation proposal, so that all Committee members have adequate time to contribute to the refinement of the aims and methods.
+This form must be approved before the student can commence substantial work on their dissertation.